A very useful map and additional information is located HERE (anzacportal.dva.gov.au) DVA Information sheet

 Charles Bean, The AIF in France:1917, The Official History of

 Australia in the War of 1914–1918, Volume 4, Sydney, 1941, .

-This description bellies the fact that once again it was the infantry who bore the brunt of casualties at the point of the bayonet and in the face of enemy small arms, machine gun and artillery fire.
-At least this time their lives were not to be thrown away in ill considered attacks without adequate preparation, and by careful consolidation of ground won rather than the over-reach of previous operations that had resulted in catastrophe.
+This description belies the fact that once again it was the infantry who bore the brunt of casualties at the point of the bayonet and in the face of enemy small arms, machine gun and artillery fire.
+At least this time their lives were not to be thrown away in ill considered attacks and overreaching without adequate preparation.
+Rather, careful consolidation ensured the ground won stayed in Allied hands.

 © Steve Larkins Feb 2014